Intrinsic momentum transport driven by almost-rational surfaces in tokamak plasmas: Numerical simulations

 \section{Numerical simulations}

 We will now use the GENE code \cite{JenkoGENE2000, GermaschewskiGPUgene2021} to numerically solve the local GK model and calculate the momentum transport driven by almost-rational surfaces.
-We sought to model a hypothetical $q_{0}$ scan with $\hat{s} = 0$ in a TCV-sized tokamak \cite{HofmannTCVOverview1994}.
+While the analytic proof of symmetry-breaking is an abstract mathematical consequence of the boundary conditions, here we seek to accurately model its impact in a hypothetical $q_{0}$ scan with $\hat{s} = 0$ in a TCV-sized tokamak \cite{HofmannTCVOverview1994}.
 This could be accomplished experimentally by creating a reversed shear safety factor profile and then performing a current ramp to change $q_{0}$ at the location where $\hat{s} = 0$.
-To accurately model the physical parallel and binormal self-interaction, we set the domain to the full magnetic surface and varied $\Delta q$ consistently with $q_{0}$.
-Appendix B gives simulations parameters and normalizations.
+To ensure the physical parallel and binormal self-interaction, we set the domain to the full magnetic surface \cite{BallBoundaryCond2020} and varied $\Delta q$ consistently with $q_{0}$.
+Appendix B explains the details of how this is done and the simulation parameters/normalizations.

 Figure \ref{fig:numResults}(a) shows the total heat flux from ions and electrons.
 It varies dramatically and exhibits fine structure around rational surfaces up to 10\textsuperscript{th} order \cite{VolcokasUltraLongEddies2023, StOngePhaseFactor2023}.